SimonGenin/hadron-docs/src/event-manager.md

 hadron(app, [
   hadronEventsManager
 ], config).then(container => {
-  console.log('Hadron with Hadron Events Manager initialized');
+  console.log('Hadron with Hadron Event Manager initialized');
 })
 ```

 An instance of Hadron Event Manager will sit in the container when **hadron-events-manager** package will be registered in hadron core.

-#Hadron Events Manager
+#Hadron Event Manager

-Hadron Events Manager instance has two methods on it:
+Hadron Event Manager instance has two methods on it:

 **registerEvents(listeners)**